9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

 Always profile before---and while---you tune!

-Before our first profiling run, we did not expect `doubleHash` to even appear in the top ten of \"hot\" functions, much less to dominate it.
+Before our first profiling run, we did not expect `doubleHash` to even appear in the top ten of "hot" functions, much less to dominate it.
 Without this knowledge, we would probably have started tuning something entirely irrelevant.
 ::::